 The focus of Pastor Roberts' mission work in Russia is two-fold: pastor training and seminary education.
 Russia was open to foreign missionaries for a short time, but has now greatly restricted their work.
 Western missionaries must now leave the country every 90 days and reapply for a religious visa.
 This restriction makes the work of building up the indigenous church even more important.

 These conference are supported wholly by the contributions of God's people.
 It takes $12-15,000 for each conference.
-If you would like to support this cause, you may contribute by sending your check or money order to: Cornerstone Presbyterian Church, PO Box 1862, Destin, FL 32540 and earmark it for: "Russian Pastors Conference."
+If you would like to support this cause, you may contribute by sending your check or money order to: Cornerstone Presbyterian Church, PO Box 1862, Destin, FL 32540 and earmark it for: "Russia Pastors Conference."